 In 2012, the Oklahoma City Community Foundation and the City of Oklahoma City hired the national consulting firm Wallace Roberts Todd to develop a long-term plan for the funding, maintenance and improvement of the community’s public parks.
 The plan builds on other studies and supports ongoing efforts including the city’s comprehensive plan, planokc.

 The Oklahoma City Parks Master Plan identified six strategic directions of growth and specific action steps to move the parks system forward.
 In addition, the Parks Master Plan offers funding suggestions and recommendations for community and business partnerships to help support the city’s Parks and Recreation Department.
+In 2020, the Community Foundation and City of Oklahoma City partnered once again to commission the 2020 Update that provides anticipated updates on the progress OKC Parks has made in recent years.

 The Oklahoma City Parks Master Plan recommended maintaining and improving the physical assets of existing parks and implementing a tree planting and replacement program.
 In 2016, the Oklahoma City Community Foundation partnered with the City of Oklahoma City Parks & Recreation Department and Oklahoma Forestry Services to facilitate a tree inventory in Oklahoma City parks conducted by Davey Resource Group.